Unilag ex-lecturer jailed 21 years for raping admission seeker – The Sun Nigeria

-An Ikeja High Court on Thursday sentenced a former part-time lecturer in the University of Lagos (Unilag), Akin Baruwa, to 21 years’ imprisonment for raping an 18-year-old admission seeker.
+An Ikeja High Court yesterday sentenced a former part-time lecturer in the University of Lagos (Unilag), Akin Baruwa, to 21 years’ imprisonment for raping an 18-year-old admission seeker.

-The News Agency of Nigeria (NAN) reports that Justice Josephine Oyefeso while sentencing Baruwa, described his action as heinous.

 “The offence committed against this young lady was a violation of her chastity which would have left huge emotional scars from which I pray and hope she will recover.